-If you have a list of data from Search Console then you will need calculate the click through rate by position with the current impressions.
+If you have a list of data from Search Console then you will need to calculate the click-through rate by position with the current impressions.

 One of the mistakes I used to make with keyword research was to just find a good keyword with good clicks and low difficulty.

 I created the content but it never seemed to rank well.

 Was the problem the level of competition or my writing ability?